Birthday Depression: It’s OK to Feel Sad on Your Special Day

 You may also want to consider talking to a therapist who can support you through this tough period.
 A mental health professional on Calmerry can provide more insights into your experiences and help you manage any underlying mental health problems that might be causing or contributing to your birthday blues.
 Together, you can process your complex emotions and work on healthy coping strategies.

-On the last note before your new year
+On a last note, before your new year

 This one day doesn’t define your entire life.
 But you definitely deserve to be supported, loved, and happy today and all year round.